The following is a detailed paper that I wrote on the pre-Pauline creed in 1 Corinthians 15:1-11, specifically verses 3-7.

 and that he appeared to Cephas, then to the twelve.40

 According to Jeremias, the first and third lines correspond to each other.
 Each clause “warrants the previous statement.”41 Second, he argues that there is an absence of particles, except kai, which demonstrates an independence from the Septuagint version of Isaiah 53.
 Instead, he argues there is a dependence on the Hebrew original.
 The absence of particles, except kai, demonstrates this independence from the Septuagint.
 Fourth, there is an adversative kai at the beginning of the third line.
 Fifth, the placing of the ordinal number after the noun in te hemera te trite is “the only possible order in a Semitic language.”
-Sixth, the text uses ophthe instead of ephane, since the Hebrew nir’ah and the Aramaic ‘ithame have a double meaning ‘he was seen’ and ‘he appeared.’
+Sixth, the text uses ophthe instead of ephane since the Hebrew nir’ah and the Aramaic ‘ithame have a double meaning ‘he was seen’ and ‘he appeared.’
 Seventh, the text introduces the subject in the dative Kepha after a passive verb instead of the normal hupo with the genitive.
 Since Jeremias notes that Paul prefers to use Kepha over Peter,42 one should not presume that the reference to Kepha indicates an Aramaic original.43 Therefore, Jeremias states, “These semitisms show that the kerygma was formulated in a Jewish-Christian milieu.”44

-Despite his evidences for semitisms, Jeremias does acknowledge that there is no exact Hebrew or Aramaic equivalent for katas tas graphas (according to the scriptures) and egerthe (he was raised).
+Despite his evidences for semitisms, Jeremias does acknowledge that there is no exact Hebrew or Aramaic equivalent for katas tas graphas (according to the Scriptures) and egerthe (he was raised).
 For these reasons, Jeremias admits that the statement in its present wording is not a translation of a Semitic original.
 However, since Paul argues that his kerygma was the same as the apostles and there is an independence from the Septuagint, “the core of the kerygma was not formulated by Paul, but comes from the Aramaic-speaking earliest community.”45

-Hellenistic Origin – A Response to Jeremias
+Hellenistic Origin--A Response to Jeremias

 Jeremias’s arguments were groundbreaking for the study of the creedal origin.
 In fact, Jeremias’s arguments almost single-handedly changed the opinions of New Testament scholarship regarding the origin of the creed.
 However, the debate was not over yet.
 Conzelmann, Vielhauer, and later Kloppenborg, dissented from the majority opinion by producing a number of criticisms of Jeremias’s conclusions.46 First, they argued that the parallelismus membrorum is not necessarily proof of a Semitic Vorlage, but it could likely demonstrate a Hellenistic synagogue.
 Also, kata tas graphas is the only repeated form, and 1 Cor 15 not a good example of parallelism.
 In fact, it is prosaic compared with Romans 4:25.
 Second, there is a stronger connection with LXX than Isaiah 53.
 Third, the absence of hyper is not that uniqe: hyper and peri are used interchangeably in kerygmatic formulae.47 Fourth, the absence of particles, except kai, and use of adversative kai does not prove a Semitic original since it is found in New Testament passages and Greek papyri.
-Fifth, te hemera te trite and opthe dative could indicate a Semitic base, but are not conclusive.
+Fifth, te hemera te trite and opthe dative could indicate a Semitic base but are not conclusive.
 Sixth, having an ordinal number after the noun is simply good Greek.
 Examples are found in the LXX4848 and Greek speaking Christian circles.49 Seventh, the ophthe with the dative is standard in the Septuagint and in Vulgar Greek.50 Finally, the circumlocution of the divine name by passive in Greek-Christian usage occurs Mt 16:21, and does not indicate Semitic original.51

-However, Kloppenborg argues that not only are there rebuttals to Jeremias’s points, but there also are positive evidences for a Hellenistic source.
-First, the reference to kata tas graphas (according to the scriptures) is likely from a Jewish Hellenistic church.
+However, Kloppenborg argues that not only are there rebuttals to Jeremias’s points but also there are positive evidences for a Hellenistic source.
+First, the reference to kata tas graphas (according to the Scriptures) is likely from a Jewish Hellenistic church.
 Second, te hemera te trite (he was raised on the third day) corresponds exactly to Hosea 6:2 in the Septuagint.
-Third, opthenai “became something of a technical term for revelation, and hence was an obvious term for references to the resurrection appearances . . .” in passages such as Luke 24:24, Acts 9:17, 13:31, 26:16.52 Fourth, Conzelmann points out that hyper ton hamartion hemon is better explained by appealing to the LXX, even though it is not found in the Septuagint.
+Third, opthenai “became something of a technical term for revelation, and hence was an obvious term for references to the resurrection appearances . . .” in passages such as Luke 24:24, Acts 9:17, 13:31, 26:16.52 Fourth, Conzelmann points out that hyper ton hamartion hemon is better explained by appealing to the LXX even though it is not found in the Septuagint.
 However, the essential elements of the creed are found in the Septuagint: “peri hemon odynatia (v 4), memalakistai dia tas hamartias hemon (v 5) and dia tas hamartias auton paredothe (v 12).”53 Fifth, the debated anarthous Messiah only has three passages with parallels to a Palestinian usage.54 Also, there are only late Babylonian parallels for the use of Christos at the beginning of the sentence.
 “Thus both the inconclusive nature of the rabbinic evidence and the possibility of Pauline editorial activity make it impossible to use the anarthrous 'Christ' as an indicator of provenance.”55

 Due to the above arguments, it does not seem likely that the creedal material Paul cites took final shape in a Jewish mileu.56 In the present form it seems not to have definite signs of a Semitic original.
 Paul definitely developed the creed.
 However, Kloppenborg seems to leave open the idea that the formula originated in “at least one of its earlier recensions, came from the Palestinian church, although it may have been formulated in Greek.”57 Thus, it seems quite likely that the creed could have its origin in the Palestinian setting, but it was definitely the developed form that Paul received.58